-- Outdoor facilities and surface: Lined Green Spaces; City Parks Grass - Field size: Recommended Size ~82 feet (25 m) wide x 118 feet (36 m) long - Field markings: - o Existing lines on the field and additional cones if desired. - The center divides the field of play into 2 halves with the center point (kick off) at the middle of the center (halfway) line (cones are used if needed). - No Penalty Area in U9. - The goal crease which is the equivalent of a mini-goal area is introduced to indicate the goal area the goalkeeper can handle the ball with their hands.

-- The goals:
+- Outdoor facilities and surface: Lined Green Spaces; City Parks Grass - Field size: Recommended Size 26 yds (width) x 42 yds (length) (Approx.) - Field markings: - Existing lines on the field and additional cones if desired. - The center divides the field of play into 2 halves with the center point (kick off) at the middle of the center (halfway) line (cones are used). - o No Penalty Area. - The goal crease which is the equivalent of a mini-goal area is introduced to indicate the goal area the goalkeeper can handle the ball with their hands. - The goals: 10ft width x 5ft height (approx.)